WalletScrutiny/WalletScrutinyCom/_android/com.rsk.rwallet.v2.md

 ## App Description

+This app's appID 'com.rsk.rwallet.v2', used to be 'com.rsk.rwallet.reactnative'.
+This had the effect of having new Google Play reviews and new Google Play statistics such as downloads.
+This was brought up as an [issue on their GitHub page](https://github.com/rsksmart/rwallet/issues/662#issuecomment-827867539).

 RWallet is a multi-currency non-custodial wallet that supports Bitcoin.
 It supports BTC, Bitcoin on RSK (RBTC), RIF Token (RIF), Dollar On Chain (DOC)

 ## The App